xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

   </a>
 </div>

-During the following set from gothic post-metal band The World At A Glance, I resigned to sitting behind the merch table to recover my energy from the goblinviolence crowd.
-In this time I wemt through my camera ...... storage something
+During the following performance from gothic post-metal band The World At A Glance, I resigned to sitting behind the merch table to recover my energy.
+In this time I wemt through my camera and made sure I had more storage space for subsequent sets, but as a result I wasn't able to take any photos of the band.
 <br><br>
-Twaag
+As always, their electric violin added a melancholic and lyrical quality to their music, an addition which contrasted beautifully with Scott's vocals.
+They also debuted a song from their upcoming 2027 record, which I am very excited for the release of.
 <br>
 <br>
 Intermission